Gaylor conspiracy theory: Developments and interpretation

 A key component of Gaylor theory is the belief that Swift uses easter eggs as a form of queer coding, to communicate messages about her sexuality or secret relationships to her LGBTQ and ally fans without outing herself.
 Easter eggs have been integral part of Swift's career and her legacy.
 Swift has said she "trained" her fans to look for hidden meaning in everything she does.
 Her use of easter eggs extends far beyond her body of work.
-Gaylors have latched onto Swift's intentional use of easter eggs, as well as reputation for being in tune with her fanbase, as evidence that the queer subtext they see is being planted for them to find.
+Gaylors have latched onto Swift's intentional use of easter eggs, as well as reputation for being in tune with her fanbase, as evidence that the queer subtext they see has been deliberately planted for them to find.

 Swift began using easter eggs in the CD booklet for her debut album (2006).
 She stylized the lyrics in all lowercase and used uppercase for seemingly random letters to spell out secret messages to her fans, which is a form of easter egg she continued to use with some of her other albums.
 During her Reputation (2017) era, Swift drastically expanded and increased her use of easter eggs, starting with the lead single "Look What You Made Me Do" and its music video.
 This increase in easter eggs was born out of her desire to continue to communicate with her fans during a time when she was not giving interviews.
 Reputation was a pivotal moment in Swift's career and for the Swifties, who grew more tightly knit as a result of Swift's disappearance from the public eye.
-Reputation was also a significant moment for Gaylor, because with the increase in easter eggs there was an increase in things to be interpreted through a queer lens.
-Several ongoing themes in Swift's work that are often cited as Gaylor evidence arose during the Reputation rollout.
+The same can be said for Gaylor, as several ongoing themes in Swift's work that are often cited as Gaylor evidence arose during the Reputation rollout.

 Some considered Swift's 2020 albums Folklore and Evermore as "queer albums".
-Nuanced interpretations of songs such as "You Need to Calm Down" (2019), "The Very First Night" (2021), "Lavender Haze" (2022), and "Betty" (2020) are considered by Gaylors as proofs of their theory.
+Nuanced interpretations of songs such as "You Need to Calm Down" (2019), "The Very First Night" (2021), "Lavender Haze" (2022), and "Betty" (2020) are considered by Gaylors as evidence for their theory.

 Community

 Gaylors are mostly an online community.
-In 2023, Rolling Stone reported that social media tracking firm Graphika estimated that Gaylors made up 9 percent of Swift's online fandom at that time, whereas an other 26 percent of fans were impartial to the theory.
-The subreddit titled "Gaylor Swift", where popular discussions supporting Gaylor have taken place, had more than 50,000 members as of 2025, before it went private.
+In 2023, Rolling Stone reported that social media tracking firm Graphika estimated that Gaylors made up 9% of Swift's online fandom at that time, whereas another 26% of fans were impartial to the theory.
+The subreddit titled "Gaylor Swift", where popular discussions supporting Gaylor have taken place, had more than 50,000 members as of 2025.
 Gaylors have hosted events and gatherings such as "Camp Gaylore" to discuss Swift and her discography in a queer lens.